Teaching Traveling: Welcome to Sally Black, a professional teacher of travel! Sally, tell us about yourself.

 In 2000, I decided to create one of the very first “home based” travel agencies, Vacationkids.
 As the name implies, our company is dedicated to creating customized family vacation experiences.
 Nurturing and helping parents and kids comes naturally to me.
 Admittedly, I often get to use my psych nursing skills to help over-worked, stressed-out parents and kids reconnect with one another.

 For years, folks listening to my stories laughed and said, “you should write a book!?
 I try to listen to others and so, I wrote a book.
 It’s called “Fearless Family Vacations, How to Make Everyone Happy Without Losing Your Mind.”
-[Lillie’s note: This article contains some affiliate links, meaning any purchases through them support this site at no additional cost to you.
-Thanks!]
+[Lillie’s note: This article contains some affiliate links, providing a small commission upon purchase, at no additional cost to you.]

 My book is pretty much where I get to teach parents “how to travel” with their children at every age and stage.
 The title also pretty much explains what I do for my clients every day.